What is the course about?

 What level is the course and do I need any particular skills?

 This course is for intermediate and advanced students, artists and makers in all the creative arts with some drawing experience.
 It is not a course for beginners.
-You should have already completed the City Lit drawing course modules 1 and 2 or similar.
+You should have already completed the City Lit drawing course modules 1 and 2, or possess similar demonstrable experience.

 How will I be taught, and will there be any work outside the class?

 By practical projects, demonstration, handouts, one to one tutoring and group discussion and reviews.
-You will be expected to have an interest in the wider arts and crafts world and attend exhibitions outside of the class.
+You will be expected to have an interest in the wider arts and crafts world and attend exhibitions outside of the class (subject to social distancing measures and public health guidance).
 Some independent home study will be encouraged such as personal ideas research and development in the form of sketchbook and/or note keeping.

 Are there any other costs?
 Is there anything I need to bring?

-Standard art materials are provided.
-You may be asked to and provide your own sketchbook, ideas and reference materials such as sketches and photographs.
-Please note this course is exempt from our refunds and transfers policy.
+Standard art materials are provided for work in studio.
+You should provide your own sketchbook, ideas and reference materials such as sketches and photographs.

 When I've finished, what course can I do next?

-You may want to go on to further higher courses such as City Lit Fine Art Course, City Lit Sculpture Course, Developing Fine Art Practice, Contemporary Painting Studio, Cultural Studies for Creative Practitioners.
+You may want to go on to further advanced or long courses such as: City Lit fine art course; City Lit sculpture course; Developing art practice; Contemporary painting studio; Cultural studies for creative practitioners.